Particular/docs.particular.net/servicecontrol/errorlog-auditlog-behavior.md

  * Error messages are optionally forwarded to the Error forwarding queue.
  * Audit messages are optionally forwarded to the Audit forwarding queue.

-This behavior can be set through the ServiceControl Management utility.
+This behavior can be set through ServiceControl Management.

 ### Error and Audit Forwarding Queues